 Where do I meet my family after the ceremony?
 Graduates will be led OUTSIDE of the building using the east and southeast doors.
 Make a plan to meet your family outside.

 When will I get my diploma?
-Diplomas will be mailed in early July for spring graduates and early October for summer graduates.
+Diplomas will be mailed in March.

 Common Guest Questions

 Where will my student be sitting?
-On the arena floor in alphabetical order.
-Graduate students are also divided up by college/academic program.
+On the arena floor, in no particular order.
+Only graduate students in the Saturday 10am ceremony are also divided up by college/academic program.

 Where is accessible seating?
 Wheelchair seating is available on the first floor on the visitor side (south stands).
 The ramp is located to the left of the stands.
 Wheelchair seating is also available on the second floor on the home side (north stands).
 The elevator is located in the east hallway.
 (Before referring folks to wheelchair seating, check to see what spots are still available!
 They fill up very fast.)